 A high-quality colonoscopy is affordable—you don’t have to pay more to get the best.
 Choose a fellowship-trained gastroenterologist with a high adenoma detection rate (ADR) and book your appointment at an independent ambulatory surgery center with industry-leading AAAHC and CMS safety and quality certifications.
 These centers typically charge much less than a hospital or hospital-affiliated center.

 Book your colonoscopy with confidence at the state-of-the-art, AAAHC and CMS certified Tulsa Endoscopy Center.
 It is staffed by fellowship-trained and board-certified gastroenterologists, and highly experienced support staff.
 Costs are low and the center accepts most insurance plans, with cash pricing and payment options available.
 It also offers accessible parking and convenient curbside patient drop-off and pick-up points.
-Click to request an appointment or learn more about Tulsa Endoscopy Center.
+Request an appointment at Tulsa Endoscopy Center.